 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 Alternatively, the race is led by a powerful celestial-king who enforce a supernatural law that will make a member expelled from their land/world/dimension if said member do something that's not 100% Good.
 Naturally, most people choose the path of Good for their own convenience.

-Alternately, the race is from a Death World where they must band together to survive, and thus uphold high moral standard to keep things from falling apart.
+Alternately, the race is from a Death World where they must band together to survive, and thus uphold high moral standards to keep things from falling apart.

 Alternately, they were artificially created to be Good/so zealously altruistic that they're, by any standard, Good.